fluidattacks/makes/README.md

     Custom name to assign to the build step, be creative, it helps in debugging.
   - ruby (`enum [ "2.7" "3.0" ]`):
     Version of the [Ruby][ruby] interpreter.
-  - rubyGems (`listOf (asIn fetchRubyGem)`):
-    Ruby gems specification that should be fetched and installed.
   - searchPathsBuild (`asIn makeSearchPaths`): Optional.
     Arguments here will be passed as-is to `makeSearchPaths` and used while installing gems.